History Files

 1694 - 1704

-The last effective ruler of Lan Xang dies.
-The resulting succession battle causes the kingdom's supporting federation to collapse.
-Trịnh Căn apparently sends in his Trịnh-controlled army to see if he can take control there, but it becomes embroiled in a decade-long conflict which also involves Phra Phetracha.
+The last effective ruler of Lan Xang now dies, and the resulting succession battle causes the kingdom's supporting federation to collapse.
+Trịnh Căn apparently sends in his Trịnh-controlled army to see if he can take power there, but it becomes embroiled in a decade-long conflict which also involves Phra Phetracha.

 Three weakened kingdoms emerge from the mess, each of which is forced to pay tribute both to the Ayutthaya kingdom and to the Viet under Trịnh control (although this is open to question, with the Nguyễn lords also being suggested as the leaders of Viet involvement).